ZackLarsen/kaggle/APTOS_blindness_detection/README.md

 ## Preprocessing steps <a name="prep"/>
 Depending on the model being built, we can do a few things to improve performance.
 Some of these steps are applicable to all models being built:
   1. Separate training images into different folders based on their assigned class label.
+It is also possible to keep all data in the existing train_images folder and just reference the labels from the 'train' dataframe using flow_from_dataframe() instead of flow_from_directory.
   1. Augment data by shifting, flipping, rotating, etc.
+  1. Convert RGB color to grayscale.
+  1. Crop uniformative area such as black area outside the actual eye.
-  1. Use some data from previous competition a few years ago
+  1. Use some data from previous competition a few years ago.

 ## Methods <a name="methods"/>